RedTachyon/coltra-rl/README.md

 # Contributing guide

-This project is currently *not* encouraging contributions since it's in a volatile state and I need to make sure I have comfortable base that will be somewhat stable and can be built upon.
+This project is currently *not* encouraging contributions since it's in a volatile state and I need to make sure I have a comfortable base that will be somewhat stable and can be built upon.

 What I do encourage is feedback -- if something's not clear, or you think could be done better, let me know.
 But no promises, since for the moment at least, it's not a community-driven project.